Bappy0X/Computer-Aided-Dispatch/docs/analysis.md

 Shared hosting and dedicated hosting and the best to choose in this instance, as they're more rapidly scalable, require less maintenance from the end-user, and are on-site, so the application is more easily manageable.
 This centralised infrastructure will prove massively beneficial to the end user.

 **Privacy**

 Users of Big-Tech companies are often scared of their data being breached or misused.
 Engaging in our clients trust is extremely important to the success of the application.

 We must comply with GDPR regulation, as I (the current owner of the application) live in the UK, and must abide by UK law.

 ### Maps & Positional Data

 To create a USP (Unique Selling Point), the application can utilise a feature that allows tracking of positional data, pinpointed onto a map.
 We can use pre-existing libraries in order to minimise development times.
-This also means developers won't have to worry about specifics, providing a reputable and `good` solution is used.
+This also means developers won't have to worry about specifics, providing a reputable and 'good' solution is used.

 - **GMaps**

     We're able to generate maps using Google Maps, a popular pinpointed app.
 Pinpoints, lines and menus can be created.
 This appears to be the most basic solution, and doesn't allow for much expandability.

 - **jHere**

     This is used by many larger scale companies, such as Amazon.
 It uses a custom, home-grown map, known as 'HERE' and is interactive using jQuery.
 This is also a basic solution, however it appears much more modern and allows for more expandability.

 - **D3**

     This is a massively powerful tool that has many different uses.
 We're able to generate maps and render advanced graphics.
 A great example of this can be seen [here](http://d3.artzub.com/wbca/).

 - **Leaflet**

     ...Is a light-weight map engine.
 You're able to use it to draw custom maps and other diagrams.
 Other functionality be added on by using different addons and plugins.

 ### Data Visualisation